bhdirect-ebooks/dev-docs/source/code/css_style.md

 Therefore, always qualify attribute selectors with types.

-<aside class="tip">If you need to use an epub:type attribute selector, make sure to use both versions seen in the example markup, one using the vertical pipe, "|", and one using an escaped colon, "\\:".
+<aside class="caution">If you need to use an epub:type attribute selector, make sure to use both versions seen in the example markup, one using the vertical pipe, "|", and one using an escaped colon, "\\:".
 (The vertical pipe is for XML parsing, and the escaped colon is for HTML parsing.)</aside>

 ```css
 /* Recommended */